 What is your favorite escape room theme you’ve had?

 Shannon: “One of our favorites was the Lost Jewel of Zanzabar.
 We love entry level rooms because almost everyone can enjoy them.
 We ripped down walls and put blood, sweat, and tears into building that room.”

 Fred: “On the other hand, we also really loved the Christmas rooms that we did at the Frisco Fresh Market.
 One thing we identified and took a risk by doing was to create a seasonal escape room.
 We created two identical rooms for Christmas about who stole Christmas.
 It was a story that had a great game, it was at a beautiful location.
 The story was how mom hides the presents and the kids wonder what’s going on.
 They go through the process of being appreciative and finding the presents together.”

 What feeling or experience do you want visitors to Countdown 2 Escape to leave with?

-Shannon: “We train our staff with this: when we have guests leave, we want them to leave in a spring in their step, feeling like they really enjoyed their experience and got phenomenal customer service.”
+Shannon: “We train our staff with this: when we have guests leave, we want them to leave with a spring in their step, feeling like they really enjoyed their experience and got phenomenal customer service.”